San Diego State Aztecs track and field

-The San Diego State Aztecs women's track and field team is the women's track and field program that represents San Diego State University (SDSU).
-The Aztecs compete in NCAA Division I as a member of the Mountain West Conference (MW).
+The San Diego State Aztecs track and field team is the track and field program that represents San Diego State University (SDSU).
+The Aztecs compete in NCAA Division I as a member of the Pac-12 Conference.
 The team is based at the Aztrack, part of the SDSU Sports Deck.

-The women's track and field program officially encompasses two teams, as the NCAA regards indoor track and field and outdoor track and field as separate sports.
+The track and field program officially encompasses four teams, as the NCAA regards men's and women's indoor track and field and outdoor track and field as separate sports.

+In May 1992, athletic director Fred Miller announced that the men's track team as well as the men's and women's golf and wrestling teams would be cut for financial reasons.
+This left only a women's track and field team.